Zuckerberg baby No. 2 enters the world

 "I hope you read your favorite Dr. Seuss books so many times you start inventing your own stories about the Vipper of Vipp.
 I hope you ride the carousel with Max until you've tamed every color horse.
 I hope you run as many laps around our living room and yard as you want.
 And then I hope you take a lot of naps.
 I hope you're a great sleeper.
 And I hope even in your dreams you can feel how much we love you."

-Zuckerberg earlier this month said he will take two months' paternity leave, split half: the baby's first month and again in December.
-Facebook employees get four months of maternity and paternity leave "because studies show that when working parents take time to be with their newborns, it's good for the entire family."
+Zuckerberg earlier this month said he will take two months' paternity leave, splitting it in half.
+He'll take time off during the baby's first month and again in December.
+Facebook employees get four months of maternity or paternity leave "because studies show that when working parents take time to be with their newborns, it's good for the entire family."

 Discuss: Zuckerberg baby No. 2 enters the world